About the Program

 The 2016 ROSE Program application is now closed.

 The ROSE program is part internship, part early acceptance to medical school, and part mentorship program.

 The purpose of the program is to provide high ability, intellectually curious Sophomore and Junior pre-medical undergraduate students opportunities to connect with University of Cincinnati College of Medicine faculty.

 The program is called ROSE because ROSE students explore the field of medicine by actively participating in Research, Observation, Service and Education.
 Ideally, all four sets of experiences will have a common thread and students will become “junior experts” on a specific medical topic (disease, treatment, etc.).

->

-> The ROSE experience stretches beyond research.
-Participants will learn the steps to finding beneficial shadowing opportunities and may be placed in clinical observations if time permits, and will be asked to consider the role of community engagement in the medical professions by participating in self-directed service projects.
+The ROSE experience stretches beyond research.
+Participants will learn the steps to finding beneficial shadowing opportunities and may be placed in clinical observations if time permits, and will be asked to consider the role of community engagement in the medical professions by participating in service projects.

 The University of Cincinnati is committed to providing a safe and secure environment for all members of the UC community.
 Our Annual Security and Fire Safety Report is available on the Department of Public Safety’s website at

 www.uc.edu/publicsafety.
 To receive a hard copy of the report, call 513-556-4900.